aduyng/candidate-screening-project/README.md

 1. Fork this project to your account in Github as a public project, for example (https://github.com/your-username/candidate-screening-project) and use it as your submission
-1. Complete the project on or before May 9th, 2021 at 11:59 PM CST.
+1. Complete the project on or before June 24th, 2021 at 11:59 PM CST.
 Once completed, send an email to [duy.nguyen@sabre.com](duy.nguyen@sabre.com) and [stanley.alexdevadoss@sabre.com](stanley.alexdevadoss@sabre.com) with the subject "I completed my project".
 In the body of the email provide your name, the URL to the forked project on github.